courtney-rosenthal/apl-event-finder/README.md

 * (TBD: Service to manage notifications)
 * app-ui -- Front end application

-STATUS: The _app-scraper_ and _app-search-api_ services have MVP implementations.
-Next step is the _app-ui_ MVP.
+STATUS: The three listed services currently have MVP implementations.
 See the TODO.md document for short-term development plans.

 ## Development Setup